 "I'm from Wisconsin!" she answered.
 That may seem like a non sequitur to you.
 Maybe you've never have been to Wisconsin, known anyone from Wisconsin, or read Wisconsin Death Trip.
 Agent Hesby, in the next cubicle over, turned around and remarked, "You need to eat more meat.
 You'll be less gullible."
 (Hesby is the annual stager of The Meat Show, a huge party for carnivores, which happened to be taking place later that night.)
 The dupe told us she was a vegetarian.
 "There's your problem," said Agent Hesby.

 Then again, she never paid off the bet, either.
-But sometimes just teaching the lesson is payment enough.
+But sometimes just teaching a lesson is payment enough.